-People often say, “Five to fifty sure seems like a big range.”
+People often say, “Five to five hundred sure seems like a big range.”
 My answer?
 It’s supposed to be.
-In five to fifty you or a competitor are on the top of your vertical or category.
-There is not a lot of room to grow organically unless you reinvent yourself like Walmart is energetically trying to do or Kodak stunningly failed to do.
+In five to five hundred you or a competitor are on the top of your vertical or category.
+You run out of room to only grow organically unless you reinvent yourself like Walmart has done a few times over the years or like Kodak stunningly failed to do Kodak stunningly failed to do.

-The closer you get to the fifty marker, the more you become the company that others are benchmarking against or trying to niche into so they can start their own business.
-The closer you get to fifty, the more “enterprise” your company will become.
+The closer you get to the five hundred marker, the more you become the company that others are benchmarking against or trying to niche into so they can start their own business.
+The closer you get to five hundred, the more “enterprise” your company will become.

 Remember though, even the last stage is not just about time duration.
-The app developer could move all the way from zero to fifty in a couple of years whereas it might take a logistics company 30 years and a church 50 years.
+The app developer could move all the way from zero to five hundred in a couple of years whereas it might take a logistics company 30 years and a church 50 years.